Lali love poem

 Poetry translated into Lali (Bali, Eastern Teke, Ibali, Kiteke, Teke-Ibali), a Téké group language, spoken in the Democratic Republic of Congo, Gabon and the Republic of Congo.
 An African poem, for the love of a Tio girl.
 This Bantu language is one of the 12 known teke languages.

 The Batékés (Tékés) are famous for their traditional wooden masks painted in dark colors.
-They are farmers for the most part, men hunt and fish, while women perform most of the agricultural tasks.
-Matrilineal and patrilocal, they are grouped in villages that stretch along a track, autonomous politically they are subject to the authority of a council of elders.
-It consists of the elders of each lineage.
+They were farmers for the most part, men hunted and fished, while women performed most of the agricultural tasks.
+Matrilineal and patrilocal, they were grouped in villages that stretch along a track, autonomous politically they were subject to the authority of a council of elders.
+It consisted of the elders of each lineage.